| info aggiornate:

 Developing a community

-sure that media tacticians don't have to keep re-inventing the wheel
+of tactical media practice and making sure that media tacticians don't have to keep re-inventing the wheel

 is sometimes mistaken for institutionalisation.
 As organisers we